 This report provides an assessment of abalone stocks for the Western Zone (WZ) of the Victorian Abalone Fishery.
-The report attempts to provide an easily understood summary of the fishery and its performance, by reporting on the Primary and Secondary Performance Indicators and Reference Points of the fishery's Harvest Strategy, for use at the March 2024 TAC Workshop.
+The report attempts to provide an easily understood summary of the fishery and its performance, by reporting on the Primary and Secondary Performance Indicators and Reference Points of the fishery's Harvest Strategy, for use at the March 2025 TAC Workshop.
 This report should be read in conjunction with the fishery's Harvest Strategy and Management Plan, referring to Objectives and interpretations, previous Assessment reports and separate documents describing Technical Methods and Reefcode Reports.

-Since AVG was confirmed in 2006, the Western Abalone Divers Association (WADA) and Victorian Fisheries Authority (VFA) have worked together to encourage conservative management and demonstrate rebuilding in the WZ Abalone Fishery.
-A 5-year Harvest Strategy was developed to continue recovery of abalone stocks in WZ from 2016-2020, through a combination of conservative catch and minimum size limits, spatial management of fishing and catch, and a combination of fishery-independent and fishery-dependent data collection to demonstrate ongoing recovery and guide future TAC setting.
+Since AVG was first confirmed in 2006, the Western Abalone Divers Association (WADA) and Victorian Fisheries Authority (VFA) have worked together to encourage conservative management and demonstrate rebuilding in the WZ Abalone Fishery.
+A Harvest Strategy was developed to continue recovery of abalone stocks in WZ with rebuilding targets from 2016-2021, through a combination of conservative catch and minimum size limits, spatial management of fishing and catch, and a combination of fishery-independent and fishery-dependent data collection to demonstrate ongoing recovery and guide future TAC setting.
 In early 2021, there was considerable optimism about the state of the stocks and their ongoing recovery, consistent with high fishery Performance Indicators.

 On 1 May 2021, AVG was again observed impacting abalone stocks at Cape Nelson, near Portland.
 WADA and VFA worked together to manage the fishery with other stakeholders, while collecting information about the spread and impacts of AVG.
 Reefcodes near Cape Nelson, Cape Bridgewater and Lawrence Rocks were gradually closed to fishing as AVG spread and abalone stocks were impacted.
-WADA recommended no commercial catch from the Portland SMU in the subsequent 2 fishing periods, and has commenced development of an improved fishery-independent survey methodology for the Portland reefs.
+WADA recommended no commercial catch from the Portland SMU in the subsequent 2 fishing periods, and commenced development of an improved fishery-independent survey methodology for the Portland reefs, before recommending in 2024 a 7.5 t catch from the Portland SMU for 2024-25.
 No AVG has been found in the remaining parts of the fishery where commercial fishing has continued.

 Fishery Performance Indicators have remained high where commercial fishing has continued at Port Fairy, Warrnambool and Lady Julia Percy.
-More productive reefcodes (e.g. Crags, Killarney, Levys) have retained high fishery performance indicators and target catches, which are quickly landed following opening of the reefcode, allowing strong recovery from fishing before the following season.
+More productive reefcodes (e.g. Crags, Killarney) have retained high fishery performance indicators and target catches, which are quickly landed early in the year following opening of the reefcode, allowing strong recovery from fishing before the following season.
 Despite that, some other areas (e.g. Lighthouse) have been less productive in recent years with declining performance indicators and target catch, which is reached later in the fishing period.
 Ongoing catch planning has already tailored catch targets to differences among reefcodes in fishery indicators and broad productivity, with greater precaution and more conservative catch targets in some reefcodes to encourage further recovery of stock.
-Maintaining recovery in productive reefcodes, and increasing recovery elsewhere, remains a key challenge for the fishery.
+Maintaining recovery in productive reefcodes, and encouraging greater recovery elsewhere, remains a key challenge for the fishery.